lukzmu/inperium/README.md

 # INPERIUM Company Website

 This is the repository that holds the INPERIUM company website written in Python.
-It uses the `pelican` package and the deployment is done through GitLab Pipelines, hosted on GitLab Pages.
+It uses the `pelican` package and the deployment is done through GitHub Actions, hosted on GitHub Pages.

 ## Requirements